gsbcamargo/gsbcamargo/README.md

 # Hi there 👋

-### My name is Gabriel Schreiner Bueno de Camargo and I'm a lifelong learner looking forward to becoming a great technology geek :>
+### My name is **Gabriel de Camargo** and I'm a lifelong learner, currently looking forward to becoming a great technology geek :>

+#### My personal interest are Software Engineering, Artificial Intelligence and Computer Science!

 </div>

 ---
-- 🔭 I’m currently working on my university assignments and some personal projects :)
+- 🔭 I’m currently working on my university assignments and some personal projects (can't tell what it is yet tho) :)
 - 🌱 I’m currently learning Java!
-- 😄 Pronouns: he/him/his
+- 😄 Pronouns: he/ele/él
 - ⚡ Fun fact: I used to be a lawyer.
 Yeah.

 - 📫 How to reach me: